jamessynge/TinyAlpacaServer/README.md

 [Arduino Library specification](https://arduino.github.io/arduino-cli/library-specification/).
 To make debugging easier (for me, at least), I've defined logging macros in `src/utils/logging.h` that are similar to those in the Google Logging Library.
-On the Arduino, these are disabled by default, in which case they should not contribute to the code or RAM size of the compiled Arduino sketch.
+On the Arduino, these are disabled by default, in which case they do not contribute to the code or RAM size of the compiled Arduino sketch.
 They can be enabled by editing `src/utils/utils_config.h` (sorry, Arduino IDE doesn't offer a better approach).